Living in a Super Block

 In the West, in thesis mainly represented by the Netherlands and the United States, the ‘block attack’ and the new typology of the Chinese super block, are received very critically, sometimes even with contemptuous irony.
 Publications about the Chinese building process have more often a negative rather than a positive connotation; the urbanization is going too fast, the Chinese people are not handled humanly and the new super block typology reminds too much of the failed modernistic housing blocks or the currently growing amount of hostile gated communities.
 Especially compared to the lively public sphere and the strong social cohesion in the old traditional communities, the transition to the super block is understood as decline rather than progression.

 But, a visit to the Hua Qing Jia Yuan, a super block community in the North-West of Beijing, immediately shows that western expectations can be adjusted.
-For ellaborate information on the complete research Living in a Super Block – the Beijing community in cultural and historical perspective – feel free to get in contact.
+For ellaborate information on the complete research Living in a Super Block – the Beijing community in cultural and historical perspective – feel free to contact us.